We empower fellow outdoor enthusiasts who are taking action to protect their fields and lifestyles from climate change

 Photo/Yukari

-As tangible climate change changes individual awareness and behavior, there is a growing momentum for us snow-loving mountain lovers to join forces with POW and take action that will have an impact on society.
+With climate change becoming palpable, and individual awareness and behavior shifting, there is a growing momentum for us, who love snow-covered mountains and are working with POW, to create a movement that will have an impact on society.

-As a participant in enjoying snow-covered mountains, the STEEP editorial team will also take action, however small its contribution may be.
+As members of the STEEP editorial team who enjoy snow-covered mountains, we will also take action, however small our contribution may be.